 Andrea Natale, MD, F.A.C.C, FHRS, Executive Medical Director, Texas Cardiac Arrhythmia Institute .

-Dr. Dhanunjay Lakkireddy, MD, F.A.C.C, FHRS, University of Kansas Hopitals, Kansas City, KS, USA.
+Dr. Dhanunjay Lakkireddy, MD, F.A.C.C, FHRS, The Kansas City Heart Rhythm Institute (KCHRI), KS, USA.

 1. JAFIB and the invited expert reserve the right to decline any question.
 The question declined will not appear in the list of questions asked.